Real estate investing provides an excellent way to earn passive income and generate capital appreciation while providing a natural inflation hedge.

 - Natural inflation hedge

-Crowdfunding investments are usually commercial real estate that can invest in various strategies, from multi-family apartment complexes to mixed-use buildings.
+Crowdfunding investments are usually commercial or residential real estate projects that invest in various strategies, from multi-family apartment complexes to mixed-use buildings.

 The main drawback of real estate crowdfunding platforms is that investment platforms usually require you to lock up your money for 3 – 5 years, with limited liquidity options if you want to exit your investment early.